 What You Need to Know About Plant-based Diets

 Have you ever wanted to know more about plant-based diets?
-You’re not alone.
-In a world where obesity rates are skyrocketing and the word “vegan” has become practically mainstream.
-It’s no surprise that many people want to know the ins and outs of these eating plans.
+You’re not alone in a world where obesity rates are skyrocketing and the word “vegan” has become practically mainstream.
+Unsurprisingly, many people want to know the ins and outs of these eating plans.
 Well, today is your lucky day!
 Let’s get into what plant-based diets are and how they can benefit you.

 So, what exactly are plant-based diets?
-These eating plans focus on a wide variety of foods and exclude or limit meat, dairy and eggs.
+These eating plans focus on various foods and exclude or limit meat, dairy and eggs.
 That means that vegans only eat plants – all the way down the list from fruits to leafy greens as well as beans, nuts and seeds.
-Some people say that they are vegetarian and will eat eggs and dairy while others will only eat vegan.
+Some people say that they are vegetarian and will eat eggs and dairy, while others will only eat vegan.

 What are the benefits of plant-based diets?
 Well, they can cause you to lose weight as well as regulate blood sugar levels in diabetics along with reducing your risk for heart disease, high cholesterol or hypertension.
-They’re also good because they include fruits and veggies which provide a lot of vitamins and minerals that we need including potassium, vitamin C, magnesium.
+They’re also good because they include fruits and veggies, which provide a lot of vitamins and minerals that we need, including potassium, vitamin C, and magnesium.

-Plant-based diets can be just as healthy, if not healthier than a diet that includes meat and dairy.
-The challenge is with finding the right balance of plant-based foods to get all the nutrients you need.
-If you are vegan or vegetarian who eats eggs and cheese it’s easy because there is no shortage of animal proteins available.
-However for vegans only eating plants can present some challenges in meeting protein needs.
-Plant-based eaters will have to focus on beans, nuts, seeds along with soy products such as tofu which provide an excellent source of complete protein without any cholesterol.
+Plant-based diets can be just as healthy, if not healthier, than those that include meat and dairy.
+The challenge is finding the right balance of plant-based foods to get all the nutrients you need.
+If you are a vegan or vegetarian who eats eggs and cheese, it’s easy because there is no shortage of animal proteins.
+However, for vegans, only eating plants can present some challenges in meeting protein needs.
+Plant-based eaters will have to focus on beans, nuts, seeds, and soy products such as tofu, which provide an excellent source of complete protein without any cholesterol.

 One of the main challenges for people starting a plant-based diet is weight loss – some people report that it was easy, while others say there was a struggle.
-Each person is individual so there is no one-size-fits-all advice for this.
-The key to remember in a plant-based diet is that you can eat as many calories as your body needs.
-The difference with these foods is how those calories are generated.
+Everyone is an individual, so there is no one-size-fits-all advice for this.
+The key to remember in a plant-based diet is to eat as many calories as your body needs.
+The difference between these foods is how those calories are generated.

-Here just a few steps you can take to eat more plant-based foods
+Here are just a few steps you can take to eat more plant-based foods

 – replace meat with plant-based protein sources like beans, peas and lentils